Aditya-Nath-Deepak/WT-Exam-Pavan/NEW_01_HTML_BOOTSTRAP_CV/Problem_16_HTML_CV/readme.txt

 1. Design and develop a responsive web page for your CV using multiple column layouts having video background.
-You can make the use of bootstrap as well as jQuery-Pavankumar.
+You can make the use of bootstrap as well as jQuery.

 Boostrap url:
 <link href="https://cdn.jsdelivr.net/npm/bootstrap@5.1.3/dist/css/bootstrap.min.css" rel="stylesheet">